 The mission of the Science and Justice Training Program (SJTP) is to train a new generation of scholars who can reach across the natural and social sciences and humanities to address some of the world’s most pressing problems.
 Our students and faculty innovate research methods that are both empirically robust and ethically responsive.
 We teach students real-life strategies for exploring the meeting of questions of science and knowledge with questions of ethics and justice.
 Find more information on the Training Program and its requirements.

 Science & Justice often host Graduate Student Researcher positions for the Center and its grant funded projects.
 Students interested in a research position should contact the Director.

 Genomics and Society Graduate Research Fellowship

-Offered by the Sociology Department, the Science and Justice Research Center and the Genomics Institute with funding from the National Human Genome Research Institute, the GSGRF funds students interested in research at the interface of genomics and society.
+[As funding is available] Offered by the Sociology Department, the Science & Justice Research Center and the Genomics Institute with funding from the National Human Genome Research Institute, the GSGRF funds students interested in research at the interface of genomics and society.
 The fellowship is open to all newly admitted graduate students entering the Sociology Department and contingent on available funding.
 For more information, visit: Sociology@UCSC.
 For more information about the Fellowship program, visit: Research Mentoring Institute, or contact RMI fellowship director, Zia Isola (email: email@example.com).